leancloud/docs-en/views/acl-guide.md

 Thus you do not need to continuously update and maintain similar code logic on all platforms, which is tedious and prone to inconsistency.
 LeanEngine also offers the opportunity to impose more flexible control, such as disallowing lengthy posts to be published.
 Please refer to [Using ACLs in Cloud Engine](acl_guide_leanengine.html).

+For classes containing sensitive data with very strict security requirements, developers can also consider configuring the corresponding [class permissions](data_security.html#class-permissions), allowing nobody to write or even read the data.
+Thus all requests from the client-side need to be relayed on LeanEngine.
+This provides the same level of security as the traditional backend mode.